CMS Upgrade - CMS experiment

 The rate of failures of DT on-detector electronics, the so-called Minicrates (MiC), is projected to be unsustainably high at HL-LHC and the new HL-LHC CMS Trigger/DAQ requirements exceed the present MiC capabilities.
 Therefore, all MiC will be replaced together with the associated back-end electronics.

 A new on detector electronic board is being designed, so called OBDT (On Board electronics for Drift Tubes), and CIEMAT will be responsible of the design and fabrication of the 180 boards that cover the theta view.
-An image of the first prototype is shown here:
+An image of a prototype is shown here:

 In addition, a new backend system is being designed, using the most performant ATCA boards with ten´s Gbps optical links and highest performant FPGAs.
 At CIEMAT we have developed a new Trigger algorithm to operatate under HL-LHC taking profit of the full resolution of the DT signals which will be available from the OBDT.
 This algorithm has been implemented in the Phase 1 uTCA boards for validating its performance.